 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-A positive result is not specific for a particular diagnosis and clinicopathologic correlation is necessary in all cases.
+A positive result is not specific for a particular subtype of myeloproliferative neoplasm and clinicopathologic correlation is necessary in all cases.

-A negative result does not exclude the presence of a chronic myeloproliferative disorder or other neoplastic process.
+A negative result does not exclude the presence of a myeloproliferative neoplasm or other neoplastic process.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.